Seán Treacy: Death

-Several members of the Squad assembled at a Dublin safe house, the Republican Outfitters shop at 94 Talbot Street early on 14 October in preparation for this operation.
+Several members of the Squad assembled at a Dublin safehouse, the Republican Outfitters shop at 94 Talbot Street early on 14 October in preparation for this operation.
 Treacy was to join them for his own protection, but arrived late, to discover that Collins had cancelled the attack.
-Treacy was extremely distressed — he and his closest friend, Dan Breen, each thought that the other had been killed.
-Breen had managed to get away, his feet cut to ribbons by the glass of Professor Carolan's greenhouse, and was now being hidden by the medical staff in a nearby hospital.

-While the others quietly dispersed, Treacy lingered behind in the shop.
+Treacy was extremely distressed – he and his closest friend, Dan Breen, each thought that the other had been killed.
+Breen had managed to get away, his feet cut to ribbons by the glass of Professor John Carolan's greenhouse and was now being hidden by the medical staff in a nearby hospital.
+While the others quietly dispersed, Treacy lingered in the shop.
 But he had been followed by an informer, and a British Secret Service surveillance team led by Major Carew and Lt Gilbert Price was stalking him in the hope that he would lead them to Collins or to other high-value IRA targets.

-Treacy realised that he was being followed, and ran for his bicycle.
-But he grabbed the wrong bike — taking a machine far too big for him — and fell.
-Price drew his pistol and closed in.
-Treacy drew his parabellum automatic pistol and shot Price and another British agent before he was hit in the head, dying instantly.
-Rushing to the scene, Winter was horrified to see the bodies of Treacy and his own agents lying dead in Talbot Street.
+Treacy realised he was being followed, and ran for his bicycle.
+But he grabbed the wrong bike – taking a machine far too big for him – and fell.
+Price drew his pistol and closed in, seizing Treacy around the body.
+Treacy drew his parabellum automatic pistol and fatally shot Price in the stomach and shot another British agent before he was shot in the head, dying instantly.
+It was a week before he and May Quigley were to be married.

-The entire confrontation had been witnessed by a 15-year-old Dublin trainee photographer, John J. Horgan, who captured the scene moments after the shooting, showing Treacy lying dead on the pavement and Price propped up against a doorway a few feet away.
-Making a statement to a reporter, Winter called the event "a tragedy".

-British forces immediately attacked the Republican Outfitters shop, riddling the shop with bullets and throwing Mills Bombs inside to wreck it.